The Complete Guide To Solid Wall Insulation

 How To Tell The Difference Between A Solid Wall Or A Cavity Wall

 Establishing the type of build you have is a crucial step in identifying what insulating measures you may have in place already and which are suitable for you moving forward.
-While from the outside it can seem like an impossible task to identify the difference between two walls, there are a number of telltail signs that can help you identify the build of your home.
+While from the outside it can seem like an impossible task to identify the difference between two walls, there are a number of telltale signs that can help you identify the build of your home.

 Firstly, there is often a distinct difference in the way cavity wall properties are built, when compared to solid wall properties.
 Cavity wall properties are generally built with an even pattern with all the bricks laid lengthways, while solid wall properties can often have some bricks placed horizontally, creating an uneven pattern.